 - You must be registered with your local council, and ensure you have your documented food safety system, insurance (with PLI covering up to £5M) and all training records for staff with you and available for inspection.
 Staff working at catering stands must submit their food safety training records at least 2 months before the date of the event.

-- All staff catering at VegfestUK events must use sneeze screens or plastic guards to prevent any food or heating equipment from being open to the public.
+- All catering staff must use sneeze screens or plastic guards to prevent any food or heating equipment from being open to the public.

 - All deep-frying equipment must be placed at the back, rather than the front, of catering stands.
 Any other cooking (eg griddles) must be done at least 1 metre away from the public or behind suitable safety guards (consider child and adult safety heights).